hanabi/hanabi.github.io/other-conventions/BGA.md

 ### Scream Discard Chop Moves - Changed

-* On BGA, if you discard with a known playable card, it is a usually signal to the next person that it is a really bad situation and that they have something very important on chop.
-So, the player will give some stall clue, and then the card will be explicitly saved by someone else on the next go-around of the table.
-There is no name for this move, it is just done.
+* On BGA, if you discard with a known playable card, it is usually a signal to the next person that is a bad situation and that they have something important on chop.
+So, the next person will give some stall clue, and then the important card in question will be explicitly saved by someone else on the next go-around of the table.
+On BGA, there is no name for this move.
 * In my group, we give this move a name - the *Scream Discard*, because it is like you are screaming at the next player.
 And in my group, we don't bother wasting a clue to explicitly save the card.
 The player is expected to *Chop Move* the card forever.
 * Why do this?
 Well, it is obviously more efficient to not have to waste clues on critical cards that are not currently playable anyway.